ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/string/CompareNoCase.md

 Performs a case-insensitive comparison of two strings.

+-1, if string1 is less than string2
+ 0, if string1 is equal to string2
+ 1, if string1 is greater than string2

 ## Method Signature

 ```
 CompareNoCase(string1=[string], string2=[string])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|